38elements/38elements.github.com/_posts/2016-10-26-javascript-repository-github-star-ranking.md

 algolia/places                             3429
-:globe_with_meridians: Turn any <input> into an address autocomplete
+:globe_with_meridians: Turn any &lt;input&gt; into an address autocomplete

 SheetJS/js-xlsx                            3421